2BitWizard/GB_Mini_Camera/README.md

 Aliexpress cables are too thick for that task and you must order a genuine JST cable.
 The only available seller for replacement and longer cable is Digikey.
 Choose a [type B cable "socket to socket" ](https://www.digikey.fr/en/products/base-product/jst-sales-america-inc/455/A09ZR09Z/588181).
 The regular camera cable is [2 inches long](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H51B/6708551), so take at least a [4 inches one](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H102B/9972202).

 The PCBs come with pads for both vertical and horizontal SMD JST connectors.
 Be sure to solder on the right pads to avoid polarity inversion. **For the Camera+ mini shell and short PCB, it is recommended to go with the horizontal socket as there is not too much room inside.**

+Note on assembly of the board: If you're using a new 3V0 regulator from the BOM list, the C16 capacitor will not be necessary.
+Unlike the original 3V0 regulator, the pin connected to this capacitor is NC on the new 3V0 regulator.

 ![](/Connector.png)